matyalatte/tuw/docs/FAQ.md

 ## Linux says nothing when clicking the executable.

 Launch it from the terminal to see the error messages.
-It could be due to glibc dependances.
+It could be due to glibc dependences.
 ![GLIBC](https://user-images.githubusercontent.com/69258547/190676422-ae1af3a0-e9c1-4afd-a6ec-62803dc303c0.png)
-The Linux build only works on Ubuntu 20.04 or later due to the dependances.
+The Linux build only works on Ubuntu 20.04 or later due to the dependences.
 Or you need to get the libs.
 Or need to build the executable by your self.
 (But Idk if it's possible on your environment.)